We recently bought Dragon NaturallySpeaking 11 Premium. It’s hard not to got sucked in by their marketing.

 (As Runquist points out, there can be a significant difference between the accuracy you get when reading a longer passage, and doing a free-form dictation like writing an assignment.
 Free-form dictation tends to be choppier because you’re thinking about what to say next.
 This post was written using Dragon NaturallySpeaking 11 Premium Wireless.
-If you’re curious to see what kind of accuracy we got with this free-form dictation, go to the bottom of this post.
-You can also click here to see a list of other posts written using Dragon NaturallySpeaking 11.
-If you scroll to the bottom of these posts, you can see the accuracy rate that we got.)
+If you’re curious to see what kind of accuracy we got with this free-form dictation, go to the bottom of this post.)

 It’s been over two weeks since we first started using Dragon NaturallySpeaking 11.
 We use the speech recognition software a little bit every day and when we get the chance, we use the general training module to read texts so that Dragon can get used to our voice.